 Layer Diagrams: Guidelines

-You can describe your app's architecture at a high level by creating layer diagrams in Visual Studio Ultimate.
-To make sure that your code stays consistent with this design, validate your code with a layer diagram in Visual Studio Ultimate or Visual Studio Premium.
+Describe your app's architecture at a high level by creating layer diagrams in Visual Studio.
+Make sure that your code stays consistent with this design by validating your code with a layer diagram.
 You can also include layer validation in your build process.
 See Channel 9 Video: Design and validate your architecture using layer diagrams.

 Like a traditional architecture diagram, a layer diagram identifies the major components or functional units of the design and their interdependencies.
 Each node on the diagram, called a layer, represents a logical group of namespaces, projects, or other artifacts.
 You can draw the dependencies that should exist in your design.
 Unlike a traditional architecture diagram, you can verify that the actual dependencies in the source code conform to the intended dependencies that you have specified.
 By making validation part of a regular build on Team Foundation Server, you can ensure that the program code continues to adhere to the system's architecture through future changes.
 See Layer Diagrams: Reference.